danth/pathfinder.vim/README.md

 1. Move the cursor in normal, visual or visual-line mode.
 2. That's it.

-Note that long-distance movements can take a while to process, especially on low-end machines.
+Note that long-distance movements can take a while to calculate, especially on low-end machines.
+If another movement is made, the pathfinding will be cancelled to start processing the new path instead.

 If your Vim has `+popupwin` (available since 8.2), you will see a popup at the bottom of the screen containing the suggestion for the last movement you made,